tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-state/eth_blocknumber.md

 ### Overview

-The `eth_blockNumber` method returns the number of the most recent block on the Flare blockchain.
+The `eth_blockNumber` method returns the number of the most recent block on the blockchain.
 This method is commonly used to track the current state of the network, monitor for new blocks, or fetch historical data.

 Use cases for `eth_blockNumber` include: